berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * provPython: Speciality should be an array with first item as primary to allow show in search.
 Languages should be an array.
 Format Dates as Javascript standard

+* ProvDemo: Status in dropdown must allow specification of a class to show in green.

 * ProvDemo: License:  An editable table where each row is composed of a multi-field block that is not presented in an array.

 * ProvDemo: Permits should be an array